fsociety88/Computational-Geometry-Project/README.md

 Intersection points between two simple polygons
 =================================================
 This is a code base to find intersection points between two simple polygons.
-For more details, refer the attached report. [*Report.pdf*]
+For more details, refer the attached [report](https://drive.google.com/open?id=1BY8rRInyieXFDFk2SEW0bilxP6JjzRXf).

 >**Usage**